 Receive a citation?
 Here's what to do.

 You must respond in writing or in person no later than the date on the bottom of your citation.
 Our courteous staff will be happy to answer your questions and help you through the process.
-Please be aware that if you do not respond to your citation by the indicated date, a warrant may be issued for your arrest.
+Please be aware that if you do not respond to your citation by the indicated date, a warrant may be issued for your arrest, suspension of your Driver's License, and accrual of warrant and state fees.

 No Contest / Guilty

 If you plea "No Contest" or "Guilty" you may pay the fine, or if you are eligible, request defensive driving or deferred disposition.
 If you wish to pay the fine, we offer a 30-day extension or payment plan, if you need it.
 There is a $25 fee added to each violation on a payment plan.
 How to pay your traffic ticket.

 The Driver Responsibility law (TRC § 708; Article 10, House Bill 3588, 78th Legislative Session) establishes a system which assigns points to convictions for moving violations classified as Class C misdemeanors and applies surcharges to offenders, based upon the type of offense and the time period in which the citation was received.
 For each conviction, the Texas Department of Public Safety (DPS) will assign points to a person’s driver license as follows: